Evapotranspiration: Vegetation coverage

 Transpiration is a larger component of evapotranspiration (relative to evaporation) in vegetation-abundant areas.
 As a result, denser vegetation, like forests, may increase evapotranspiration and reduce water yield.
+Vegetation coverage also leads to a reduction in the overall surface temperature and the way solar energy effects evapotranspiration rates.
+Through this, heat transfer can be facilitated faster between the atmosphere and the surface increasing evaporation rates.
+The density of vegetation coverage can control different environmental conditions of varying ecosystems and the way that water moves through the system.
+Different vegetation coverages control the conditions on transpiration, but the evapotranspiration process will vary from plant-to-plant base on individual features of the plant.

 Two exceptions to this are cloud forests and rainforests.
 In cloud forests, trees collect the liquid water in fog or low clouds onto their surface, which eventually drips down to the ground.
 These trees still contribute to evapotranspiration, but often collect more water than they evaporate or transpire.
 In rainforests, water yield is increased (compared to cleared, unforested land in the same climatic zone) as evapotranspiration increases humidity within the forest (a portion of which condenses and returns quickly as precipitation experienced at ground level as rain).
 The density of the vegetation blocks sunlight and reduces temperatures at ground level (thereby reducing losses due to surface evaporation), and reduces wind speeds (thereby reducing the loss of airborne moisture).
 The combined effect results in increased surface stream flows and a higher ground water table whilst the rainforest is preserved.
 Clearing of rainforests frequently leads to desertification as ground level temperatures and wind speeds increase, vegetation cover is lost or intentionally destroyed by clearing and burning, soil moisture is reduced by wind, and soils are easily eroded by high wind and rainfall events.